NexGenBIAS/BIAS/README.md

 # BIAS

-BIAS is a Bot for Instant Assignment Solving.
+BIAS is a Bot for Instant Assignment Solutions.

 Link : http://65.0.14.141/